wajahat-alikhan/3d-UNet/README.md

 # 3d-U-Net
-3d U-Net for mri to pet cross modal synthesis.
+Implementation of 3d U-Net architecture for mri to pet cross modal synthesis in Pytorch.